Best Men’s Ski Jackets of 2026

 Best Use: Resort

-The Columbia Whirlibird IV Interchange 3-in-1 jacket was a contender for Best Budget Ski Jacket, but we ultimately decided that you get a lot more of a ski jacket for the price if you go with the Obermeyer Foundation instead (see our full review above).
-It's also a 3-in-1 jacket, but we also think you get more out of the Patagonia Powder Town 3-in-1 (see full review above).
+The Columbia Whirlibird IV Interchange 3-in-1 jacket was a contender for Best Budget Ski Jacket, but we ultimately decided that you get a lot more of a ski jacket for the price if you go with the Patagonia Powder Town 3-in-1 instead (see our full review above).

 One benefit of the Whirlibird is that it’s available in Big sizes and Big and Tall sizes.
 We still think the Whirlibird is a good option if the Obermeyer isn’t available in your size.